The Flood Complex: Large-Scale Persistent Homology on Millions of Points: Experiments

 -0.5ex \textbf{Coral mesh dataset}.
-Finally, we curated a challenging dataset of 3D point clouds by uniformly sampling $S$ points from surface meshes of \emph{corals} from the \emph{Smithsonian 3D Digitization} initiative.
+Finally, we curated a challenging dataset of 3D point clouds by uniformly sampling 1M points from surface meshes of \emph{corals} from the \emph{Smithsonian 3D Digitization} initiative.
 Our results on the \emph{binary} classification problem of distinguishing corals by genus show that Flood PH yields (by far) the best result, suggesting that capturing fine details in the surface structure is mandatory for extracting discriminative information.
 Similar to \cref{fig:cheesesummary}, we observed that the large number of points in the persistence diagrams of Alpha PH variants (compared to the leaner diagrams produced by Flood PH) tends to confound the persistence diagram vectorization technique, leading to drops in downstream performance.
-Also, on the \corals\ data, the only somewhat competitive neural network baseline, \ie, PointMLP, yields only 62\% with a high variance across splits.
+Moreover, all neural network baselines achieve only a balanced accuracy of less than 60\% with a high variance across splits.